ConstantinoSchillebeeckx/CiBO/notebooks/README.md

 > 1. Which brewery produces the strongest beers by ABV%?
 > 2. If you had to pick 3 beers to recommend using only this data, which would you pick?
 > 3. Which of the factors (aroma, taste, appearance, palette) are most important in determining the overall quality of a beer?
-> 4. Lastly, if I enjoy a beer's aroma and appearance, which beer style should I try?
+> 4. If I enjoy a beer's aroma and appearance, which beer style should I try?

 **TOC:**
 * [Initial data exploration](/notebooks/reports/1.0_report.ipynb)